 Tips and tricks Best practice guides, FAQ & more

 An automation framework can be costly because, generally speaking, it requires someone with programming knowledge to build.
 This makes it difficult to match the pace of development, and takes time away from testing.
-Additionally, it’s difficult to scale because frameworks are usually built for one application type (e.g. Salesforce, SAP, Oracle).
+Additionally, it’s difficult to scale because frameworks are usually built for one application type, such as the Dynamics 365 Finance and Operations app.

 Learn more: Test Automation Frameworks: Why They Fail

-Using Selenium is a valid option as it’s free, but you’ll experience challenges along the way.
-Because Dynamics products are almost always customized, it can be difficult to automate with Selenium scripts.
-For example, getting Selenium WebDriver to find the right element in Dynamics 365 would require a tester to spend time scripting a locator strategy.
+First of all, because it requires a lot of coding experience to create tests.
+Dynamics products are almost always customized, and can be difficult to automate with Selenium scripts.
+For example, getting Selenium WebDriver to find the right element in Dynamics 365 would require the tester to spend time scripting a locator strategy.

-Codeless UI automation enables a level of agility that frameworks don’t.
-You can alleviate testers or developers from writing and maintaining Selenium scripts, create fully automated form fields in minutes, and automate across technologies.
+Codeless automation enables a level of agility that scripted frameworks don’t.
+You can alleviate testers or developers from writing and maintaining Selenium scripts, build out automation much quicker, and see greater efficiency gains.

 To excel in an ever-competitive marketplace, the way you test your system must be maintainable, easy to use, and scalable.